"Betty is the instructor for the intelligent and discerning."

 If you think a workout must feel sore or painful to make you fit, try Essentrics.

-A happy you requires a balanced body.
-Betty helps you achieve this painlessly by guiding you to move with a purpose, to explore and understand how your body works, and to feel and function at your best at any age.
+A happy you requires a balanced body, and that’s the goal of our workout.
+Betty Ng - a NASM Certified Personal Trainer and the only Fully Certified Essentrics instructor in NYC - helps you achieve this by guiding you to move with a purpose, to explore and understand how your body works, and to feel and function at your best at any age.

 Through balancing weak and strong muscles, through loosening and conditioning your fascia (connective tissues), you will unlock tight or even painful joints to enjoy a greater range of motion.
 You will move with greater ease, speed and power, and your body will become stronger and more flexible at the same time.
 Your balance as well as your posture will improve, while your brain-body connection will strengthen.